 Are you planning a trip to Hawaii with a baby and trying to sort out your Hawaii packing list?
 Keep scrolling for the best beach essentials for babies that will save your sanity!

-This post about Hawaii beach essentials for babies contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog
+This post about Hawaii beach essentials for babies was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 I’ve taken both my boys to kid-friendly beaches in Hawaii since they were babies.
 Each time, I’ve remembered (and forgotten) to pack the right beach gear for babies.